stevemussmann/admixturePipeline/README.md

 List of current required options:
 * **-m / --popmap:** Specify a tab-delimited population map (sample --> population).
 This will be converted to a population list that can be input into a pipeline such as CLUMPAK (http://clumpak.tau.ac.il/) for visualization of data

+One of the following two options is also required, but they cannot be used together in the same run:
+* **-p / --plink:** Specify a plink file for input.
+File should have been produced using the --recode12 option in plink.
+This option disables all filtering options in the program.
+This is under development and not robustly tested; use at your own risk.
 * **-v / --vcf:** Specify a VCF file for input.

 Optional arguments:
 * **-n / --np:** Specify the number of processors.
 Currently the only multithreaded program is Admixture.